 - Place pepper halves in baking dish; mist insides with EVOO spray; sprinkle with salt & pepper.

 - Bake peppers for 10-15 minutes or until tender.
 Set aside.

 - Brown turkey in skillet; drain excess liquid.

 - Once browned, season turkey with Italian seasoning, onion powder, garlic powder, salt & pepper~mixing well.

 - Pour all but 1 cup of marinara into turkey; simmer 5-10 minutes.

 - Pour 1 cup of marinara in bottom of baking dish.

-- Layer ingredients as follows: rice, meat, goat (or other) cheese.
+- Layer ingredients in peppers: rice, meat, goat cheese, parmesan.

 - Bake in 375 F oven for 20 minutes or until cheese is melted.

 - Broil if desired to give cheese slightly golden crust.